-What Happens If A Beneficiary In A Will Dies Before The Testator?
+What If A Will Beneficiary Dies Before the Testator in Texas?

-What Happens If A Will Beneficiary Passes Away Right After the Testator?
+What Happens if the Will Beneficiary Dies Right After the Testator in Texas?

-In this case, again, look to the Last Will to see if there are any provisions dealing with this situation.
-For example, as Mr. Premack notes, many Wills state that a Will Beneficiary must survive the testator by at least 30 days in order to inherit from the Last Will.
-If the beneficiary doesn’t survive by at least 30 days, then this beneficiary’s share will go to the alternate beneficiaries.
+In this case, again, look to the Last Will and Testament to see if there are any provisions dealing with this situation.
+For example, many Texas Wills state that a Will Beneficiary must survive the testator by at least 30 days in order to inherit under the Will.
+In that example, if that beneficiary doesn’t survive by at least 30 days, then this beneficiary’s share will go to the alternate beneficiaries specified in the Will.

-If you have any questions about a “survival period” in a Will, contact a dedicated Wills and Probate Attorney.
-If you are contemplating making a Will in Texas, discuss your wishes for the survival period with your lawyer.
+If you have any questions about a “survival period” in a Texas Last Will and Testament, contact a dedicated Wills and Probate Attorney.
+If you are contemplating making a Will in Texas, discuss your wishes for the survival period with your estate planning lawyer.
 If you set the survival period too long, remember that your beneficiaries can’t inherit until after that survival period.
 Your beneficiaries cannot start the legal probate process until after the survival period contained in the Last Will.
 I can tell you that your beneficiaries will be very upset if they have to wait months and months before they can inherit.

 To ask a legal question or get legal help from the Texas estate planning attorneys and probate attorneys at Shutt Law Firm, use the online contact form, schedule a Texas probate consultation, or call (214) 302-8197.